Hainault Forest

 Noctua janthe

-The Lesser Broad-bordered Yellow Underwing moth has one generation a year flying from July until September.
-Its larvae feed on Herbaceous plants.
+The Lesser Broad-bordered Yellow Underwing moth has one generation annually, with adults active from July to September.
+The larvae feed on herbaceous plants.

 #